 - h.
-Premium for Driver/Engineer Assignment: - A qualified firefighter assigned to driver/engineer position for one (1) hour or more shall receive a premium equivalent to four percent (4%) of said employee's rate for each hour worked on such assignment.
+Premium for Driver/Engineer Assignment: A qualified firefighter assigned to driver/engineer position for one (1) hour or more shall receive a premium equivalent to four percent (4%) of said employee's rate for each hour worked on such assignment.
 The total number of driver/engineer positions on each shift will be allocated on the basis of the operational needs of the Fire Department as determined by the Fire Chief. - i.
 Technical/Rope Rescue: Firefighters assigned to Technical/Rope rescue will receive a premium pay of +2%.
-Sixteen (16) Firefighters shall be eligible for this premium divided equally amongst the suppression shifts (4 per shift).
+Sixteen (16) Suppression Firefighters shall be eligible for this premium divided equally amongst the suppression shifts (4 per shift).
 Captains and Firefighters must complete Technical/Rope rescue certification compliant with current NFPA's.
 Firefighters must choose either Haz-Mat or Tech/Rope Rescue pay, but not both.
 Captains may receive pay for both Haz-Mat and Tech/Rope Rescue.
-Effective January 1, 2012, day shift firefighters are no longer eligible for the Tech/Rope Rescue premium. - j.
+Captains and Dayshift Firefighters are eligible to maintain their certification and be compensated without impacting the total number.
+Rotating back to shift will not affect the total number of 16 noted in this section above.

+- j.
 Out of Classification Pay: - 1.
 Captain: When an employee who is classified as a Firefighter is temporarily detailed to perform all duties of a Captain for one (1) hour or more, such employee shall be paid the base rate, and any premiums, if applicable, of the Captain classification for the hours worked at the hourly rate. - 2.
-Battalion Chief: When an employee who is classified as a Captain is temporarily detailed to perform all duties of a Battalion Chief for one (1) hour or more, such employee shall be paid the base rate, and any premiums, if applicable, of the Battalion Chief classification for the hours worked at the hourly rate.
+Battalion Chief: When an employee who is classified as a Captain is temporarily detailed to perform all duties of a Battalion Chief for one (1) hour or more, such employee shall be paid the base rate, and any premiums, if applicable, of the Battalion Chief classification for the hours worked at the hourly rate. - k.

-- k.
 Bi-Weekly Pay: Effective January 1, 2005, employees shall be paid on a biweekly basis. - 1.
 Education Premium: Employees who have earned a degree from an accredited college primarily through classroom-based study will receive a differential as set forth below.
 Eligible employees will be paid one premium reflecting the highest degree earned.
-Premium pay for degrees earned via remote or online degree programs is subject to the approval of the Fire Chief. - 1) Associates Degree 2% - 2) Fire Service Associates Degree 3% - 3) Bachelor of Arts or Science Degree 4% - 4) Masters Degree 6% - m.
-Mandatory Direct Deposit: As a condition of continued employment, all employees are required to participate in the Port's direct deposit program for payroll purposes. - n.
-Self-Contained Breathing Apparatus: Effective upon ratification between the parties, a two percent (2.0%) premium incentive pay will be provided to one Self-Contained Breathing Apparatus (SCBA) Technician based on the Firefighter "A" base rate.
+Premium pay for degrees earned via remote or online degree programs is subject to the approval of the Fire Chief.

+- 1) Associates Degree -2%

+- 2) Fire Service Associates Degree -3%

+- 3) Bachelor of Arts or Science Degree -4%

+- 4) Masters Degree -6%

+- m.
+Mandatory Direct Deposit: As a condition of continued employment, all employees are required to participate in the Port's direct deposit program for payroll purposes.

+- n.
+Self-Contained Breathing Apparatus:

+A two percent (2.0%) premium incentive pay will be provided to one Self-Contained Breathing Apparatus (SCBA) Technician based on the Firefighter "A" base rate.